rui1610/dev-padawan-part2/README.md

 # Dev Padawan - Part 2

-In this exercise we'll run a python script.
+In this exercise we'll run a [python](https://www.python.org/) script.

-Switch to your command line tool and run the following command from within the folder where you have cloned this repository into:
+Switch to your [command line interface](https://en.wikipedia.org/wiki/Command-line_interface) and run the following command from within the folder where you have cloned this repository into:

 ```
 python padawan_part2.py